bimal124/AI-Data-Analytics-Bootcamp-October-Batch/README.md

 (This serves as just the outline, and actual inclass content might differ later in the repository)

-1. **Course 1: Introduction to Data Analytics, Python Programming, and GitHub Copilot**
+1. **Course 1: Introduction to Data Analytics, and Python Programming**
    - Overview of Data Analytics
    - Introduction to Python Programming
-   - Setting up GitHub and GitHub Copilot for collaboration
+   - Setting up GitHub for collaboration

 2. **Course 2: Data Acquisition and Cleaning**
    - Sources of Data (APIs, Databases, Web Scraping)